ansonj/stonks-cli/README.md

 1. Create the main view
     1. List of holds in a nice tabular format
     1. Placeholder to print buying power checksum
-1. Implement in-memory caching for prices, with a 5-min refresh threshold
 1. Define flow to record sells (only sell one whole buy at a time)
 1. Implement splits table
 1. Define flow to edit splits (or maybe do this later, and require manual database split updates?)